ShashiKantDTU/Creating-a-Stylish-Real-Time-Clock-with-JavaScript-and-CSS/README.md

 By following this guide, you can create a functional and visually appealing clock that updates every second, providing an accurate representation of the current time.

+This project demonstrates how to create a real-time clock using HTML, CSS, and JavaScript.
+Follow the instructions below to download and view the clock on your own machine.

+## Instructions to Download and View the Clock on Your Machine

+Follow these steps to download and view the real-time clock on your own machine using Visual Studio Code and Live Server:

+### Step 1: Download the Repository

+1. Click on the **Download** button or clone the repository using Git:
+   - If you’re using Git, run this command in your terminal:
+     ```bash
+     git clone <repository_url>
+     ```

+2. After downloading the repository, unzip it (if necessary) and navigate to the folder where it was saved.

+### Step 2: Open the Project in Visual Studio Code

+1. Open Visual Studio Code (VS Code).
+2. In VS Code, go to **File** → **Open Folder** and select the folder where the clock project is located.
+3. Your project files (HTML, CSS, and JavaScript) will now be visible in the VS Code file explorer.

+### Step 3: Install Live Server Extension (If Not Already Installed)

+If you haven’t installed the Live Server extension yet:

+1. In VS Code, go to the **Extensions** tab (on the left sidebar).
+2. Search for **Live Server** and click **Install** on the appropriate extension by Ritwick Dey.

+### Step 4: Open the Clock in Live Server

+1. Right-click on the `index.html` file (or your main HTML file) in the VS Code file explorer.
+2. Select **Open with Live Server**.
+3. This will launch the project in your default web browser, and the clock will be displayed in real-time.

+### Step 5: Enjoy the Real-Time Clock

+Your clock should now be running on your local machine, updating every second and styled beautifully according to the CSS you’ve included.

+---

+Feel free to experiment with the code and make any changes you like!
+Let me know if you need any help with modifications or improvements.